 The rest of the AFC East certainly hopes so, having watched New England roll to back-to-back-to-back-to-back division crowns.
-Miami spent big money to chase a playoff berth; Buffalo switched coaching staffs and landed a QB, E.J.
+Miami spent big money to chase a playoff berth; Buffalo switched coaching staff and landed a QB, E.J.
 Manuel, it hopes finally can be a franchise guy at that position; the Jets, though with myriad issues of their own, did the same by drafting Geno Smith.

 Those three teams should feel that the door to first place has propped open, if only because the Patriots' own title window might have closed a bit.

 The Patriots will have to fight that perception, at least, as they start the coming season with questions at wide receiver and tight end (if Rob Gronkowski isn't on the field in Week 1, the Patriots will open the season without their five leading receivers from last year), cornerback (where the team only added third-rounder Logan Ryan to a group that finished 29th against the pass last year) and off the field.